ellamguest/attention-economy/posts/tech-lobbying.md

 ## Privacy

-State Privacy and Security Coalition, Anton van Seventer TechNet, vice president of state policy and government relations, David Edmonson The Internet Association
+State Privacy and Security Coalition, Anton van Seventer, DLA Piper TechNet, vice president of state policy and government relations, David Edmonson The Internet Association
 Politicom Law
+Future of Privacy Forum
+Computer and Communications Industry Association.

 Providing draft language for privacy bills to legislators.
 Is this standard lobbying practice?